SamWheating/gwhere/README.md

-# whereis
+# gwhere

+As in, "Gee, where is that bucket anyways?"

-Mini Cli tool to remind you which project a bucket is in.
+Mini Cli tool to remind you which GCP project a storage bucket is in.

 ## Usage

-`whereis <bucket>`
+`gwhere <bucket>`

 ### Note: